 Choose your printing options and print

 25.Open and select your project in Help+Manual.
 Then select Print Manual in the File menu.

 26.Select Print or Preview at the top left depending on whether you want to print directly or view a preview first.

 27.Select the printer and the print manual template at the top, then select your settings for printing.
 See Printing user manuals for detailed instructions and Print Manual for a reference to all the available options.

 28.Select Print or Preview at the top right to generate the printout or view the preview.

 Please note that Visual Studio Help 2008 and 2010 (MS Help 2.0 and 3.0) is a special case.
 Please see the special Visual Studio Help chapter in the More Advanced Procedures section for details.

 Visual Studio Help is a special help format that is only used for documenting programming components in Visual Studio .NET.
 It cannot be used for documenting normal application programs and if you are not a VS .NET programmer you don't need to know anything about it!

-Support for Visual Studio Help is only available in the Professional and Server versions of Help+Manual.
+Support for Visual Studio Help is only available in the Professional and Floating license versions of Help+Manual.